travelgateX/documentation-site/content/connectiontypesbuyers/legacy/methods/staticcontent/HotelList.md

 This method may be preloaded in **XML Travelgate**'s system if it takes more than 3 minutes to download.

-The **ContinuationToken** can be used in this request - the specification can be found in the Common-Elements section_.
+The **ContinuationToken** can be used in this request - the specification can be found in the '[Common Elements](/connectiontypesbuyers/legacy/methods/common-elements/)' section.